cheucheu/Convert-Standalone-to-CDB/README.md

-"# 19c Convert in place  Standalone DB to CDB"
+"# 19c Convert in place  Standalone DB to PDB/CDB"

 First Step : Create the CDB
 -----------------------------